Learn how to make mac and cheese without milk; it's creamy, delicious, easy, and ready in about 15 minutes. Comfort food at its best!

 - So delicious, creamy, and comforting.
 Definitely something for cheese lovers!

-- Made from scratch: No box involved, yet you will not need more time to cook this recipe than to use a box.
+- Made from scratch: No box is involved, yet you will not need more time to cook this recipe than to use a box.

 - There is no weird stuff inside: The recipe is made with real food, no cheese powder, no added chemicals, or things you can't even pronounce.